Seven Springs, Crickley Hill & Leckhampton Hill

 Fortunately with the agility of a teenager – which I certainly am not – I managed to turn to the side and land on my hands.
 And other than dirty hands I remained clean.
 Needless to say there were no takers to pull me up.
 The "Boys" had all walked away and pretended they were unaware of my downfall!
 However, with the aid of damp grass and using my overtrousers, as a hand towel, I soon had my hands back in a condition that were a little bit less yucky.Mick, Peter and Larry and full plates before we "tuck into" the super pub food at the Seven Springs Pub.

+The walk was now nearing the end and it was not long before four wet figures with muddy boots and overtrousers reached the Seven Springs Public House.
+It wasn’t much fun taking off the boots and wet weather gear.
 But it was soon done and our next stop was the pub loos.
 I understand it’s bad manners to drink with dirty hands, and all our hands were dirty, although some were dirtier than others.
 But once that was over it was heaven.
 We really enjoyed our late lunch.
 The pub wasn’t too busy.
 The beer was O.K. and the food was excellent.
 Must go there again but I think I will wait for summer.
 As Peter, Larry and Mick keep telling me I’m more of a fair weather walker.